Barranyi (North Island) National Park

 The beaches of Barranyi (North Island) National Park are important nesting sites for turtles.

 You should not swim in this area due to saltwater crocodiles and box jellyfish.
-Be Crocwise at all times.
+For more information on crocodile safety, go to the Be Crocwise website.

 This park requires visitors to the NT to have a parks pass.